-The Perfect Fourth of July in Connecticut!
+The Perfect Fourth of July in Connecticut

 Get ready to celebrate Independence Day in the Nutmeg State.
 With a range of exciting events including breathtaking firework displays, barbecues, and festivals, you’ll want to attend them all.
 The partying starts early here in Connecticut, so plan ahead to have the perfect Fourth of July in the state!

 Sailfest is a wonderful event with fireworks, food trucks, live music, and local businesses offering up specials.
-Held on July 7–9 this year, catch a live band at the Hygienic Art Park Stage, participate in the 5K road race, and shop local businesses such as Berry’s Ice Cream and Candy Bar.The best fireworks show in the state finishes off the celebration.
+Held on July 13-15 this year, catch a series live band performances at the Hygienic Art Park Stage and the Custom House Stage, participate in the Sailfest Charter Oak Federal Credit Union 5K Road Race, and shop local businesses such as Berry’s Ice Cream and Candy Bar, and Muddy Waters Café.The best fireworks show in the state finishes off the celebration.

-Only on July 4, head over to Mystic Seaport to celebrate as New Englanders in the late 1800s might have.Watch boat races or a spelling bee, dine on a picnic, vote for your favorite float at a parade, or play old fashioned lawn games.
+Only on July 4, head over to Mystic Seaport to celebrate as New Englanders in the late 1800s might have.Watch boat races or a spelling bee, have a picnic, vote for your favorite float at a parade, or play old fashioned lawn games, even make your own candles.
 Live period theater performances, croquet, and churn your own ice cream are other not to be missed events at Mystic Seaport on Independence Day.